overhide/pay2my.app/howto/intro/README.md

 ![image-20211226150515503](https://overhide.github.io/pay2my.app/howto/intro/assets/image-20211226150515503.png)

-Other than that, the page acts in the same manner as the previous example.
+Other than that, the page acts in the same manner as the previous example, except, it doesn't provide an explicit logout button and status.
+You can switch logins easily enough by clicking through the "Login" button experience.